eviltester/talotics-videos/ffmpeg-video-repurposing/script.md

 Short videos work really well on Instagram, and Linkedin, when people are scrolling through their feed.

 On mobile devices videos in the feed auto play.
 And if you have a video with a talking head, people will see the talking head, but they won't hear the audio.
+And that just looks silly.

 I could upload a subtitle file to Linkedin, but I'd have to edit that for the excerpt.
-Or I can use hard captions, "burned in" to the video to avoid that problem.
+Or, I can use hard captions, "burned in", to the video to avoid that problem.

-I use ffmpeg to help with this.
+I use ffmpeg, free command line software, to help with this.

 `ffmpeg` is free software that you can download from `https://www.ffmpeg.org/`.